SiIvaGunner/Joke-Explainer-7000/README.md

-## A high-quality™ Discord bot by Eva, Olivia & DDA
+## A high-quality™ Discord bot
+by Eva, Olivia, DDA & Ahmayk

 _For use by SilvaGunner Quality of Control_